Ranger-NF/Personal-Website/content/posts/TheHiddenBytes/unmasking-the-secrets-of-online-privacy.md

 ## What's the Buzz about Online Privacy? 🤔
 For me, it is to be free from the control of big tech companies. 🕊

-"Why though?" (you might ask), You see, Almost every giant out there is hoarding data about your every online move 👀.
-This data, most of the time, will be used by them to show the user-targeted ads and other personalized targeting.
+"Why though?" (you might ask), You see, Almost every giant out there is hoarding data about your online interactions 👀.
+This data, most of the time, will be used by them to show user-targeted ads and other personalized targeting.

 Here is the kicker - data breaches are like uninvited guests crashing the party and governing bodies are like: "Hand over the loot!" 🚓 .
 Sadly, this drama is on replay in recent times.